• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 10:30 Morning tea

-• Where will the gas that is needed but not wanted come from?
+• Identifying where the gas that is needed but not wanted will come from to ensure continuity of supply

 12:30 Lunch